 - For the first five years, the stake of the promoter to be 40% minimum.

-How do Payments Banks make money?
+How do payments banks make money?

 Unlike commercial banks, payments bank cannot earn by lending money.
-However payments banks make money through the following activities
+However, payments banks make money through the following activities

 Payments bank makes money by depositing the money with some other bank and/or government deposits which provides interest rates greater than that is provided by the payments bank.
-For example, a payment bank which is offering an interest at 6% can deposit the money at a bank or a government deposit which offer more than 6% interest rate.
+For example, a payment bank which is offering interest at 6% can deposit the money at a bank or a government deposit which offer more than 6% interest rate.

-Payments banks charge customers certain percentage of their transaction value.
+Payments banks charge customers a certain percentage of their transaction value.
 For instance, Airtel Payments bank charges ₹5-25 if the transacted amount is between ₹10 and ₹4,000 and 0.65% of the withdrawal amount if it is above ₹4000.

 Many other services bear a charge as well.

-Cross selling and Bank Correspondents
+Cross-selling and Bank Correspondents

 Payments bank cannot lend or open a subsidiary to lend money.
 Hence, they partner with other organisation to sell their products (insurance, investments, etc.) and make money with it.

-Payments banks also tie up with existing banks to sell their loan services.
+Payments banks also tie-up with existing banks to sell their loan services.

 POS and MDR

-Just like commercial banks, payment banks make money as commissions from transactions through point of sale terminals and resultant MDR (merchant discount rate).
+Just like commercial banks, payment banks make money as commissions from transactions through the point of sale terminals and resultant MDR (merchant discount rate).

 How are payments banks different from prepaid wallets?